mikejw/empathy/docs/getting-started.md

     npm install
     make grunt

-These assets are used for all internal routes served by Empathy and for backend/admin area modules when using `elib-base`.
-E.g.  "/empathy/empathy/status" and "/empathy".
+These assets are used for internal routes served by Empathy.
+E.g.  "/empathy/status" and "/empathy".
+They are also for backend/admin area modules when using `elib-base`.

 Development settings
 ---